 - Stoudt’s Gold Lager | Stoudt’s Brewing Co. | Adamstown, PA

-The Bohemian pilsener recipe was adapted to meet the brewing conditions in Germany.
+This style was created when the Bohemian pilsener recipe was adapted to meet the brewing conditions in Germany.
 Characterized by the use of hard, higher-sulfite water, German Pilsner malt and German hop varieties—especially noble varieties such as Hallertauer, Tettnanger and Spalt.

-German pilseners tend to be lighter in color and body, with higher levels of carbonation and more perceived hop bitterness than their Bohemian counterparts.
+German-style pilseners tend to be lighter in color and body, with higher levels of carbonation and more perceived hop bitterness than their Bohemian counterparts.
 Light gold in color, highly carbonated, crisp and notably bitter.

 - Flywheel Bright Lager | Metropolitan Brewing | Chicago, IL